Thyroid cancer - papillary carcinoma

 Radiation given through a vein (through an IV) during medical tests and treatments does not increase the risk of developing thyroid cancer.

-Thyroid cancer usually begins as a small lump (nodule) in the thyroid gland, which is located at the center of the front of the neck.
+Thyroid cancer usually begins as a small lump (nodule) in the thyroid gland.

 While some small lumps may be cancer, most (90%) thyroid nodules are harmless and are not cancerous.

 Most of the time, there are no other symptoms.

 Exams and Tests